xapids/hub-public/Nano Banana/Repo Analyser Prompt.md

 ### Comments
 If in this chat user requests file edits:
 - provide edits for relevant sections; no full rewrites
-- condense edit suggestions through specificity, reducing context window load
+- condense edit suggestions through specificity, optimising for token efficiency
 - use this **EXACT format**:

 > **File:** `[Exact Filename]`